 The village, unspoiled by new developments, is in the heart of a conservation area.
 Some of the houses belong to the Alscot estate which has for centuries been in the possession of the West family.
 The original mediaeval structure of the church has been altered at various times and now displays a mixture of architectural styles - it offers a glorious snapshot of the English countryside if you view it from the nearby hill overlooking the village.
 Its Cotswold stone exterior contrasts beautifully with the surrounding fields.

 The village church, St Mary's, is also well worth a visit.
 It is rather like stepping back in time as you wander up the main footpath.
 Sheep are still used to keep the grass down and the yew trees date back half a millenium.

-Next Parish Council meeting is on Thursday 5th July, 2018 at 7:30pm in the village hall.
+Next Parish Council meeting is on Thursday 24th January, 2019 at 7:30pm in the village shop as the village hall has a prior booking.
 All residents, press and local businesses are welcome.